aidenlab/straw/CONTRIBUTING.md

 Thanks! :heart: :heart: :heart:

-The Center for Genome Architecture
+The Center for Genome Architecture,
 Baylor College of Medicine & Rice University